secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 Entities that participate in the proposal phase SHOULD have significant cryptography expertise.
 Entities that participate in the consensus finding phase MUST have significant cryptography expertise.

+Each execution of the regular process for the creation of a Secure Crypto Config is described in detail in a separate RFC.
+The working group itself decides on the participating entities.

 # Publication Format and Distribution